KeePassXC Memory Security

-KeePassXC currently does not encrypt data in memory nor explicitly clear sensitive data from deleted data structures.
-This is largely a limitation of using Qt which does not provide a manner to do this in their existing framework.
+KeePassXC currently does not encrypt data in memory, but we do explicitly clear sensitive data from deleted data structures (so far as the operating system’s memory management allows).
 KeePassXC also cannot prevent data extraction from a hibernation file which stores your computer’s memory to disk when going to sleep.

 Linux Memory Protection